Emperor Kōan: Known information

 The existence of at least the first nine Emperors is disputed due to insufficient material available for further verification and study.
 Kōan is thus regarded by historians as a "legendary Emperor", and is considered to have been the fifth of eight Emperors without specific legends associated with them.
 The name Kōan-tennō was assigned to him posthumously by later generations.
-His name might have been regularized centuries after the lifetime ascribed to Kōan, possibly during the time in which legends about the origins of the Yamato dynasty were compiled as the chronicles known today as the Kojiki.
+His name might have been regularized centuries after the lifetime ascribed to Kōan, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.
 The name "Kōan" is first credited to Japanese scholar and writer Ōmi no Mifune, who allegedly came up with the name sometime in the latter half of the 8th century.

 Emperor Kōan's longevity is disputed as the oldest verified humans usually go into the mid to late 110s.
-While historian John S. Brownlee calls Kōan's alleged age of 137 at the time of his death "too long", he also says that this isn't unusual for mythical figures.
+While historian John S. Brownlee calls Kōan's alleged age of 137 at the time of his death "too long", he also says that this is not unusual for mythical figures.
 He ends his narrative by saying that nobody in Japan was bothered by the longevity of the former emperors until the modern era.
 Regardless of his age, the actual site of Kōan's grave is not known.
 Kōan is traditionally venerated at a memorial Shinto shrine (misasagi) in Tamade, Gose.
 The Imperial Household Agency designates this location as Kōan's mausoleum, and its formal name is Tamate no oka no e no misasagi.

 The first emperor that historians state might have actually existed is Emperor Sujin, the 10th emperor of Japan.
 Outside of the Kojiki, the reign of Emperor Kinmei (c.
 509 – 571 AD) is the first for which contemporary historiography is able to assign verifiable dates.
 The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu between 737 and 806 AD.